Impact

 Our Impact

-Over 2021/2022;
+Over 2023/2024;

-• Rākau Tautoko supported 13 x Community Development Practitioners in their practice and worked alongside many volunteers through The Kai Collective, there were over 50 at different points of the year and we are so grateful for the support and hard work each and every one of them gave to helping our most in need whānau.
+• Rākau Tautoko supported 8 x Community Development Practitioners in their practice and worked alongside approximately 50 volunteers through our Kai Sovereignty and HEART Movement work.
+We are so grateful for the support and hard work each and every one of them gave to help our most in need whānau over this year.

-Rākau Tautoko connected with and supported 10 x Auckland Geographical Communities in depth;
+Rākau Tautoko connected with and supported 12 x Auckland Geographical Communities in depth;

 • Glen Innes